Good-Heart-Technology/CIPP-GDAP-Invite-Generator/README.md

    - Click **Create application**
    - Select **Pages** → **Connect to Git**
    - Connect your GitHub account if not already connected
-   - Select your forked repository: `CIPP-GDAP-Invite-Generator`
+   - Select your new repository: `CIPP-GDAP-Invite-Generator`

 ### 3. Configure wrangler.toml